 The following sample sends all messages to the central server "centralserv" at port 2514 (note that that server must run imrelp on port 2514).

-'''

-$ModLoad omrelp

-. :omrelp:centralserv:2514

-'''
+Rsyslog's high-precision timestamp format is used, thus the special "RSYS-LOG_ForwardFormat" (case sensitive!) template is used.

-Note: to use IPv6 addresses, encode them in [::1] format.
+\$ModLoad omrelp # forward messages to the remote server "myserv" on # port 2514 . :om-relp:centralserv:2514;RSYSLOG_ForwardFormat Note: to use IPv6 addresses, encode them in [::1] format.

-This documentation is part of the rsyslog project.
-Copyright (C) 2008-2014 by Rainer Gerhards and Adiscon.
+Copyright © 2008-2014 by Rainer Gerhards and Adiscon.
 Released under the GNU GPL version 3 or higher.